Many well-intentioned composters keep adding kitchen scraps to the compost bin and then wonder why they are left with a smelly rotting mess.

 - Citrus fruit – no, these are highly acidic and may take a while to break down, and they can really slow down the composting process.

-- Coffee grounds and tea bags – yes, yes, yes and the tiny staple on the tea-bag will eventually add a bit of iron to your soil.
+- Coffee grounds and tea bags – yes as long as the material making the bag is made from all natural materials free of plastic – the tiny staple on the tea-bag will eventually add a bit of iron to your soil.

 - Take-away pizza cardboard containers – tear them up first and they act as carbon matter for the heap.

 - Newspaper – yes, the better shredded the faster they will compost.
 Avoid the glossy inserts!

 - Eggshells – yes, they are a wonderful addition, but decompose slowly, so should be crushed prior to popping in the bin.